PythonForChange/PyfochDocs/index.rst

 Introduction to the changeability
 #################################

 The heart of PFCF language is the changeability.
-Changeable code has a marked tendency to change; "the changeableness of the weather"
+Changeable code has a marked tendency to change.
+PFCF use the changeability in order to improve the efficience in the coding development experience.